Academic Information and Policies

 Academic Average (Grade Point Average)

-A student's grade points must be at least double the number of semester hours of credit pursued in order to maintain a scholastic average (GPA) of "C" (2.00) or better, which is required in the program of study in order to graduate.
+A student's grade points must be at least double the number of semester hours of credit pursued in order to maintain a cummulative scholastic average (GPA) of "C" (2.00) or better, which is required in the program of study in order to graduate.

 Academic Degree Requirements

-Students must successfully complete the required semester credit hours of the academic program with a minimum 2.00 grade point average to be eligible for graduation.
+Students must successfully complete the required semester credit hours of the academic program with a cummulative minimum 2.00 grade point average to be eligible for graduation.
 A minimum of 25% of coursework must be completed at HGTC.

 Further, students will not receive a printed diploma or certificate upon graduation without a completed graduation application for their major and complete payment of all outstanding fees and financial obligations due to the College.